ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 </framework-specific-section>

 <framework-specific-section frameworks="angular">
-<p>We will walk through how you can use testing AG Grid as part of your Angular application, using default build tools provided when using the <a href="https://cli.angular.io/">Angular CLI</a>.</p>
+<p>We will walk through how you can use testing AG Grid as part of your Angular application, using default build tools provided when using the <a href="https://cli.angular.io/" target="_blank">Angular CLI</a>.</p>
 </framework-specific-section>

 <framework-specific-section frameworks="angular">